Ex-Autonomy CFO sentenced in U.S. to 5 years prison over Hewlett-Packard fraud

 That trial began in March and is expected to last several months.

-U.S. prosecutors accused Hussain, who moved to England at age 7 from his native Bangladesh, of scheming to inflate Autonomy’s financial performance to attract potential buyers.
+U.S. prosecutors accused Hussain, who moved to England at age 7 from his native Bangladesh, of using backdated contracts and other forms of accounting fraud to inflate Autonomy’s revenue, in an effort to attract potential buyers.

 Hussain, who is married and has two daughters, was convicted in April 2018 on 16 wire fraud, securities fraud and conspiracy counts.

-He has denied wrongdoing and been expected to appeal.
+Prosecutors had sought a 12-year prison term, while Hussain sought no more than one year and one day.
+Both sides agreed on the fine.

 Autonomy was the linchpin of former Hewlett-Packard Chief Executive Leo Apotheker’s strategy to integrate his company’s computer and printer businesses with higher-margin software.